mongodb/docs/source/includes/list-sharded-cluster-components.rst

-- |service| deploys each shard as a replica set, consisting of the number of nodes specified by the replication factor.
-The shard servers have the selected instance size.
-For cross-region clusters, the nodes of each shard replica set are distributed across the selected regions.
+- |service| deploys each :manual:`shard </core/sharded-cluster-shards>`
+  as a three-node replica set by default. |service| deploys each node using the selected instance size.

+  For cross-region clusters, the number of nodes per shard is equal to the total number of electable and read-only nodes across all configured regions. |service| distributes the shard nodes across the selected regions.

 - |service| deploys the :ref:`config servers <sharding-config-server>` as a three-node replica set.
 The config servers run on M30 instances.

-For cross-region clusters, the nodes of the config server replica set are distributed to ensure optimal availability.
-For example, |service| might deploy the config servers across three distinct availability zones and three distinct regions, if possible.
+  For cross-region clusters, |service| distributes the config server replia set nodes to ensure optimal availability.
+For example,
+  |service| might deploy the config servers across three distinct
+  availability zones and three distinct regions if supported by the selected cloud service provider and region configuration.

-- |service| deploys six routers (:binary:`mongos <bin.mongos>` programs) for a sharded cluster. |service| runs the routers on the shard servers.
+- |service| deploys one :binary:`mongos <bin.mongos>`  router for each
-  For cross-region clusters, |service| spreads the routers across the selected regions.
+  node in each shard.
+For cross-region clusters, this allows clients using a MongoDB driver to connect to the geographically "nearest" :binary:`mongos <bin.mongos>`.

+  To calculate the number of :binary:`mongos <bin.mongos>` routers in a cluster, multiply the number of shards by the number of replica set nodes per shard.